JadavMadhavkumar/Rhino_Chain_/README.md

 # Rust Blockchain

 A simple blockchain implementation in Rust, demonstrating core concepts like blocks, proof-of-work, and chain validation.
-This project is based on the article "Building a Blockchain from Scratch in Rust (Part 1)" by Byte Blog, published on Medium.

 ## Table of Contents
 - [Overview](#overview)